-Management assessed the effectiveness of our internal control over financial reporting at December 31, 2021.
+Management assessed the effectiveness of our internal control over financial reporting on December 31, 2022.
 In making these assessments, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013).
-Based on that assessment, management concluded that our disclosure controls and procedures were not effective as of December 31, 2021 due to material weakness in accounting for complex financial instruments.
+Based on that assessment, management concluded that our disclosure controls and procedures had no material weakness as of December 31, 2022 in accounting for complex financial instruments.
 See "Changes in Internal Control over Financial Reporting", below.
-In light of this assessment, we performed additional analyses as deemed necessary to ensure that our audited financial statements were prepared in accordance with U.S. generally accepted accounting principles.
 Accordingly, our management believes that the financial statements included in this report present fairly in all material respects our financial position, results of operations and cash flows for the periods presented.